• ECTS

 Description

-Description*: The aim of this course is to consolidate the skills acquired in secondary school that are essential for the pursuit of higher studies in science (calculating with powers, manipulating fractions, solving simple equations and inequalities, identifying a situation of proportionality, graphing a function, studying the variations of a function) by solving biomathematical problems.
-In a teaching context, biomathematics refers to all the mathematical concepts and methods (possibly supported by computer technology) used to study and model biological phenomena.
-This initial approach to biomathematics will focus on the concept of mathematical function as a model for expressing relationships between quantities, in a quantitative approach to the living world.
-The mathematical tools used to study functions (graphical representation, notions of limit, continuity and derivative) will be addressed, focusing on real functions of one real variable, in the light of questions about the evolution of biological systems.
-The linear model, the exponential model, the more elaborate Verhulst model (S-curve) and, finally, the resolution of optimization problems in biological contexts, leading to the determination of function extrema, will be encountered and studied.
+Description*: This course unit aims to consolidate the secondary school knowledge that is essential for pursuing higher education in science (calculating with powers, manipulating fractions, solving simple equations and inequalities, identifying proportionality, graphing a function, studying the variations of a function) through the resolution of biomath problems.
+In an educational context, biomathematics refers to all mathematical concepts and methods (possibly aided by computer technology) that enable the study and modeling of biological phenomena.
+This initial approach to biomathematics will focus on the concept of mathematical functions as a model for expressing relationships between quantities, in a quantitative approach to living organisms.
+We will address the mathematical tools that enable the study of functions (graphical representation, concepts of limits, continuity, and derivatives), limiting ourselves to real functions of a real variable and focusing on questions about the evolution of biological systems.
+The following will be encountered and studied, in order: the linear model, the exponential model, the more elaborate Verhulst model (S-curve), and finally the resolution of optimization problems arising from biological contexts, leading to the determination of the extrema of functions.

-• 2 tutorial sessions of 1h30 devoted to a formative problematic based on a quantitative approach to living organisms
+• Two 1.5-hour tutoring sessions devoted to a training issue based on a quantitative approach to living organisms.

-• 1 3-hour tutorial session dedicated to the routinization of mathematical techniques to support problem solving
+• One 3-hour tutorial session dedicated to the routine use of mathematical techniques that equip students with problem-solving skills.

 Read more